23 Pool Games for All Ages to Enjoy Pool Party

 Name That Tune – Hummed Underwater

-This one makes everyone laugh.
+This game makes everyone laugh.
 One person dips underwater and hums a song.
 The others float nearby and try to guess what it is.
 It’s way harder than it sounds, and that’s what makes it funny.
 You can take turns humming and guessing.
 Keep score or just play for fun.

 Ball Push Relay